algolia/autocomplete/packages/website/docs/getting-started.md

 });
 ```

 The template displays the section name, found in the `item.hierachy` and a breadcrumb composed of the levels in `item.hierarchy`, except for the final level, which is the section name.
 The final level where the section name is found is given in `item.type`.
+Try it out below.

+<input placeholder="This is just a placeholder"></input>

 That creates a basic implementation.
 To make it more useful, you can use the [`getItemUrl`](/docs/sources#getitemurl) to add [keyboard accessibility](keyboard-navigation) features.
 It lets users open items directly from the autocomplete.